gitmhd/flex-grids/README.md

 Then, copy the `css` folder into your project directory.

-Then, link the `flex-grid.min.css` file in your html file.
+Then, include the `flex-grid.min.css` file in your html file.

 ```html
 <link rel="stylesheet" href="css/flex-grid.min.css" />